Boreas618/boreas618.github.io/index.md

   </div>
 </div>

 My research interests are primary on advancing next-generation memory systems for data centers to support diverse workloads, especially machine learning tasks such as LLM inference and training.
-Recently, I have been working on memory tiering in CXL.
+Recently, I have been working on memory tiering in Compute Express Link (CXL).

 I am a fan of NBA games, though I'm not good at playing basketball myself.
 I really enjoy exploring cities around the world.
 Cities I've visited include Shanghai, Melbourne, Tokyo, and more.